Cloris-Dong/Retell-the-Story/README.md

 - The GIF sequence will start playing automatically when the page loads
 - Click the "Retell the Story" text to restart the sequence with a new random order
 - The sequence will also restart when returning to the page after it was hidden

+## Performance Optimization

+The project uses several techniques to optimize performance:

+1. Lazy Loading:
+   - GIFs are loaded only when they are about to be displayed
+   - Reduces initial page load time
+   - Saves bandwidth by loading content on demand

+2. Progressive Loading:
+   - GIFs appear one by one with smooth transitions
+   - Users can start viewing content before all files are loaded
+   - Better user experience on slower connections

 ## Media Files